1. WHAT INSPIRED YOU TO BECOME AN AUTHOR?

 I would tell my younger self to not worry about what other people say.
 I was bullied briefly in school and it always made me doubt myself, becoming riddled with anxiety each day, and consumed me.
 I didn't want to talk about my books or about my writing because it wasn't the 'teenage' thing to do, at the time it was all about sports and looking your best for social media.
 Even now I struggle to post what I want, and I find myself having a constant battle over not deleting posts that don't get many likes for the sake of everyone else's approval.
 I've come to realise that the only approval I truly need is of my own, and I'm working on telling myself that every day.
 Be true to yourself and good things will follow.

 My advice to other authors would be to make real connections in the community.
-I see a lot of authors in the writing community who follow everyone who follows them, yes, they have the followers, but their engagement is low.
 If you make real connections, encourage other authors and join in on discussions, other's will do the same to you.

 My favourite childhood book would have to be The Hunger Games series by Suzanne Collins.
 I had bought all three books after the first film came out and was so immersed in the story I must have re-read the entire series every three months.